chiayolin/chiayolin.github.io/_posts/20190701-taiwan-spirit.md

 for Taiwan's independence has been the long-term objective of many Taiwanese.
 Furthermore, persistence is one of the traits that defines the Taiwanese people:
-So no matter how many of us were killed, after how many centuries, we will not stop fighting the Chinese imperialism.
+So no matter how many of us were killed, after how many centuries, we will not stop fighting against the Chinese imperialism.

 中国の台湾侵略反対！*Taiwan Banzai!*